MetaCenterCloudPuppet/cesnet-oozie/README.markdown

  * alternatives are used between http/https for */etc/oozie/tomcat-conf*
 * Files modified:
  * */etc/oozie/conf.\**
- * */var/lib/oozie/ext-2.2*: *ext-2.2.zip* is downloadd and extracted to */var/lib/oozie*.
+ * */var/lib/oozie/ext-2.2*: *ext-2.2.zip* is downloaded and extracted to */var/lib/oozie*.
 If the file is already available locally at */var/lib/oozie/ext-2.2.zip* (or the directory */var/lib/oozie/ext-2.2* already exists), the file is not downloaded.
  * */var/lib/oozie/\*.jar*: JDBC files are copied from */usr/share/java* according to configured database type in *db* parameter
  * */etc/profile.d/oozie.\**: created for client by default
-* (TODO) Database schema imported: according to the selected database type
+* Database schema imported: according to the selected database type
 * Services:
  * *oozie*
-* Helper Files: */var/lib/oozie/.puppet-oozie-setup*, */var/lib/hadoop-hdfs/.puppet-oozie-dir-created*
+* Helper Files: */var/lib/oozie/.puppet-oozie-setup*, */var/lib/oozie/.puppet-oozie-schema-created*, */var/lib/hadoop-hdfs/.puppet-oozie-dir-created*
-* Secret Files (keytabs, certificates): some files are copied to oozi home directory */var/lib/oozie*
+* Secret Files (keytabs, certificates): some files are copied to oozie home directory */var/lib/oozie*
 * HDFS directory and its content: */user/oozie*

 <a name="setup-requirements"></a>